Crypto Tax South Africa: Expert Guide 2025

 Zanele bought 1 ETH costing R12,000.
 She sold her 1 ETH a couple of years later for R73,800.
 Subtracting her base cost from her sale price, her capital gain is R61,800.

-Because Zanele's transaction is deemed to be of revenue nature - her entire R61,800 gain is taxable at her marginal tax rate.
+Because Zanele's transaction is deemed to be of a revenue nature - her entire R61,800 gain is taxable at her marginal tax rate.
 She cannot access the 40% inclusion rate, nor the annual exclusion.

 Zanele's marginal Income Tax rate bracket is 31%.
 Multiply her gain by 31% to get R19,158.
 This is how much tax she'll pay on her gain.
 As you can see, it's a far cry away from the tax she paid in our earlier example as an investor.